toufikforyou/books-my-friend-kotlin-app/README.md

-# BooksMyFriend
+# Books my friend kotlin app

-BooksMyFriend is an Android application that allows users to browse and read books.
+Books my friend is an Android application that allows users to browse and read books.

 ## Features